 Community Safety Programs

 : Working smoke alarms in your home can reduce the chance of dying in a fire by 50 percent.
 Those are odds you can live with!
 Smoke alarms alert you that a fire has started and give you ample time to escape.
 Since most fire deaths occur at night while people are sleeping, it is important to install working smoke alarms in the home to give you and your family enough time to get out of the house safely.
 Each residence should have a working smoke alarm on each level of the home and in or near each bedroom.
-More information on Smoke Alarms
+For more information visit U.S. Fire Administration

 Escape Planning: Each home should have an escape plan which includes the following elements: know two ways out of each room; if a closed door is hot-do not open it; if smoke is present drop down low to the floor and crawl to safety; establish a safe meeting place outside for the whole family and call 9-1-1 from your safe meeting place or a neighbor’s house.
 Practice your plan often so everyone recognizes the sound of the smoke alarm and knows what to do.
 For examples, see below: